Open Theology and the Church of the Nazarene

 – Our Lives Matter

-Open theists say that their view helps Christian gain a sense that their lives really matter.
-Our lives can really make a difference in a yet to be settled history.
+Open theists say that their view helps Christian believe their lives really matter.
+Our lives can really make a difference in a yet-to-be-settled history.

 An open future in which God calls us to cooperate freely, however, is a future in which our choices matter.
 What free creatures do really counts.
-Many Open theists believe their life choices have significance, because they can cooperate with God to influence what happens in the world.What free creatures do really counts.
+Life choices have significance, because we can cooperate (or not) with God to influence what happens in the world.What free creatures do really counts.
 Open theists believe life choices have eternal significance.
 Click To Tweet

 – We Are Genuinely Free

 If the future is settled and creatures are not genuinely free to do otherwise, we should not hold humans responsible for sin.
-But according to Open theology, the future is open, and creatures possess genuine moral responsibility.
-This idea is important for understanding sin.
+According to Open theology, the future is open, and creatures possess genuine moral responsibility.
+Open theology makes better sense of the central biblical category of sin.

 Open theists believe that their view of God makes better sense of relational and covenantal passages of scripture.
-A God outside time who sees all history in one moment should not be considered responsive to creatures.
+A God outside time does not respond to us.

 We cannot fathom what a relationship would be like if one party was entirely unresponsive and unmoved.
 An unaffected being cannot engage in a give-and-receive relationship.